logo

 All of this means that turnout of Meloni’s base this weekend will be key to the E.U. parliamentary outcome.
 Brothers of Italy supporters skew male, older, and are more likely to say they are informed about current events than the general Italian population.
 These are also all groups which turned out to vote in larger numbers in the last E.U. parliamentary elections.
 All else equal, this bodes well for Meloni.

-Brothers of Italy supporters are more likely to be young, male, and informed about current events
+Brothers of Italy supporters are more likely to be older, male, and informed about current events

 Demographic profile of Italian adults who said they most closely identify with the Brothers of Italy party by gender, age and attention to current events